ShoMisawa/90-800_Tester/README.md

 # 90-800 Tester Development (104252)
 ---
 End of Project: September 2023
+UPDATE: Production team have requested to have confirmation button on the Top side.
+This change has made on Rev A4.
+Board not ordered yet.
 ---
 #### Instruction for T-867
 1. Plug in 5V power supply to the left-hand side of the tester.